Internship Information

 Public History Internships

-The Public History Concentration provides graduate students with an opportunity to engage in meaningful work outside the classroom through a required internship.
+The Public History Concentration provides graduate students with opportunities to engage in meaningful work outside the classroom through a required internship.
 Public history internships help graduate students strengthen research and interpretation skills; gain valuable professional experiences and networking opportunities; and contribute to the historical work of cultural organizations and community groups.

 Our student interns work with local and national historical agencies such as the Texas Historical Commission and the National Park Service.
 They’ve supported local preservation initiatives with Preservation Austin, Preservation Texas, and Texas Dance Hall Preservation.
 Interns gain experience in museum collections and public programs at the Witte Museum, National Museum of the Pacific War, and the Alamo Trust.
 Others have provided research support for community history groups like the Bastrop County African American Community Center.